youldash/iOS/Day 5/README.md

 Though...
 I have a confession to make!
 This is an enormous amount of information and should probably be a very lengthy handout.
 Nevertheless, I hope that you've enjoyed what was covered so far, and at least you've got a better understanding in making your ideas a living reality.

 Thank you for sharing your interests!
-Your feedback would definitely count towards making such workshops a success!
+**Your feedback would definitely count towards making such workshops a success!**

-For any training requests (and if you have any specific topic you would like me to explain), please [**follow me on Twitter**](https://twitter.com/youldash) and I will (definitely) get back to as soon as I can!
+For any questions, or perhaps if you require further clarification (and if you have any specific topic you would like me to explain as a separate tutorial or workshop), please [**follow me on Twitter**](https://twitter.com/youldash) and I will (definitely) get back to as soon as I can!

 Best wishes,